Nadine Velazquez

 Nadine E. Velázquez (born November 20, 1978) is an American actress and model known for her roles as Catalina Aruca on My Name Is Earl and Sofia Ruxin on The League.
-She has also appeared in films such as War (2007), Flight (2012) and Snitch (2013), and was a cast member on the TV series Major Crimes.
+She has also appeared in films such as Blast (2004), A Day in the Life (2009), Flight (2012), Snitch (2013), and Ride Along 2 (2016), and was a cast member on the TV series Major Crimes.

 Early life

 Velázquez was born in Chicago, Illinois.
 She is of Puerto Rican descent.
 After graduating from Notre Dame High School for Girls, she earned a Bachelor of Arts in marketing from Columbia College Chicago in 2001.
 She has a brother named Nelson.

 Career

 Velázquez has appeared in print ads, television, and film.
 Her first acting role was a McDonald's commercial as a drive-through lady.

 She was originally cast as Fernando Sucre's girlfriend, Maricruz Delgado, in the Fox television series Prison Break but took the role of Catalina Aruca in the NBC series My Name Is Earl instead.
 Her first film roles were in the movie War with Jet Li and Jason Statham, and in the Oxygen Network original television film Husband for Hire.
 She was one of the actors in the 2006 monologue show Skirts & Flirts.
 In 2006, she was named #39 in the annual Maxim Hot 100 list.
 Velazquez was one of the judges in the Miss Universe 2008 beauty pageant and the host for the Miss USA 2009 pageant.

-In 2011 Velazquez appeared in the pilot of ABC's Charlie's Angels as Gloria Martinez, one of Charlie's hired "Angels".
+In 2011 Velazquez appeared in the pilot episode of ABC's reboot of Charlie's Angels as Gloria Martinez, one of the titular "Angels".
 Her character was killed off after a few minutes of screen time and was replaced by Minka Kelly.
 She appeared in a recurring role in FX's fantasy football sitcom The League and on The CW's comedy-drama Hart of Dixie.

 In 2012, Velazquez appeared in the movie Flight, playing flight attendant Katerina Marquez, a supporting role opposite the main protagonist character played by Denzel Washington.
 In 2013, Velazquez reunited with her former My Name Is Earl cast members for a guest appearance in Raising Hope.
 Velazquez joined the main cast of the TNT series Major Crimes, beginning with season two.
 She plays Emma Rios, a DA, who is a romantic interest of Raymond Cruz's Julio Sanchez.
 Cruz played Paco, her boyfriend, on My Name Is Earl.